Niklas Moisander: FC Zwolle

 On 3 May 2006 it was announced that Moisander would transfer to the Eerste Divisie side FC Zwolle, signing a two-year contract with the club from Overijssel.
 He made his debut on 11 August 2006 in a 2–0 win at home against Fortuna Sittard in the KNVB Cup match, at which point he immediately establishing his position in the starting XI of the team.
 Midway through his first season, his contract was annulled and extended for an additional year, binding him to the club until the summer of 2009.
-After his first two seasons, and with one year still remaining on his contract, Zwolle and AZ agreed to terms for a direct transfer of Moisander for a reported €600,000 transfer fee, returning to the top flight of Dutch football.
+After his first two seasons, and with one year still remaining on his contract, Zwolle and AZ Alkmaar agreed to terms for a direct transfer of Moisander for a reported €600,000 transfer fee, returning to the top flight of Dutch football.
 During his stay in Zwolle, he made 75 appearances for the club, scoring five times, where he was an instrumental player for his side.